Lomme (river)

-The Lomme, Lhomme or L'Homme is a river in the Ardennes, in the Walloon region of Belgium.
+The Lomme, Lhomme or L'Homme is a river in the Ardennes, in Luxembourg, Belgium.
 It is a right tributary to the river Lesse, itself a right tributary of the river Meuse.

 Geography

 Its source is located on the plateau of Saint-Hubert.
-It passes through the villages of Poix-Saint-Hubert, Smuid, Mirwart, Grupont, Lesterny, Forrières, Jemelle, and the town of Rochefort, where it carved the Lorette cave.
+It passes through the villages of Poix-Saint-Hubert, Smuid, Mirwart, Grupont, Lesterny, Forrières, Jemelle, and the town of Rochefort, where it carves the Lorette cave.
 It joins the Lesse river at Éprave.
-It has one of the greatest drops in elevation of all rivers in Belgium.
-Its clear waters are home to a large population of fish, and the river is a popular location for trout fishing.
+The Lomme river is fed by the Lomme river basin, which is made up of predominantly peaty bogs.
+The Lomme river valley is home to the longest Karst in Belgium.

+In 2010 the European Commission began a project to restore the Lomme river basin, in 4 years the project restored 430 hectares of hydrological networks.